Achievable logoAchievable logo

 Convertible

 If preferred stock is convertible, it can be converted into common stock of the same issuer.
-As we discussed in the common stock review, the issuance of convertible securities is a dilutive action to the common stockholders.
-Therefore, the issuer must obtain voter approval to issue convertible preferred stock or bonds.
+As discussed in the common stock review, issuing convertible securities is a dilutive action for common stockholders.
+Because of that, the issuer must obtain stockholder approval to issue convertible preferred stock or convertible bonds.

-Preferred stock is primarily utilized as a fixed income investment, which typically pays semi-annual income to its investors.
-Although the market price of preferred stock varies, very few investors purchase preferred stock for capital appreciation purposes.
-Remember, capital appreciation occurs when an investor purchases a security at a low price, then sells the same security at a higher price.
-Preferred stock prices are not as predictable or volatile for most investors to seek capital gains (a.k.a. capital appreciation).
+Preferred stock is primarily used as a fixed income investment, typically paying quarterly income.
+Although the market price of preferred stock can change, most investors don’t buy preferred stock for capital appreciation.
+Capital appreciation occurs when an investor buys a security at a lower price and later sells it at a higher price.
+Preferred stock prices generally don’t offer the same level of volatility (and therefore opportunity) that investors usually look for when seeking capital gains.

 Conversion ratio & price